vdesabou/kafka-docker-playground/troubleshooting/forward-compatibility-and-specific-records/README.md

 ```
 # What is happening

-The usage of the `FORWARD` compatbility express the need to anticipate upcoming changes, be future proof.
+The usage of the `FORWARD` compatibility express the need to anticipate upcoming changes, be future proof.
 In this scenario, the need to reprocess the past data isn't conceptually compatible with the `FORWARD` requirement expressed.

 Avro proposes 2 data structures (https://docs.confluent.io/platform/current/streams/developer-guide/datatypes.html#avro):